vhscom/after-dark/archetypes/help.md

 The following core snippets are supplied by the theme:

-- `external` - Create styled links in layout or markdown.
+- `external` - Create styled anchor links.
+- `navmenu` - Displays a navigation menu.

 After Dark also includes snippets to take advantage of [hackcss components][hackcss]: